 This means that your veggies taste differently than usual.
 Toss it and get a fresh one.

-When Your Red Onion Stay Too Long In The Fridge, Freezer And On The Counter.
+When Your Red Onion Stays Too Long In The Fridge, Freezer, And On The Counter.

 If your red onion has been sitting for too long in the fridge, freezer, and on the counter.